Shopify/polaris/src/components/Autocomplete/README.md

 - For an input field without suggested options, [use the text field component](https://polaris.shopify.com/components/forms/text-field)
 - For a list of selectable options not linked to an input field, [use the option list component](https://polaris.shopify.com/components/lists-and-tables/option-list)
+- For a text field that triggers a popover, [use the combo box component](https://polaris.shopify.com/components/forms/combobox)

 ---